JumpTask logo

 This is the behind-the-scenes work that powers recommendations.
 You’ll watch or skim Netflix and add labels that a content analyst's team needs – genres, themes, tone, characters, age flags – basically categorize content so search and discovery make sense.

 Most tagging jobs are routed through third-party companies like Clickworker, though you’ll also see contracts on freelance platforms such as Upwork.
-It’s a practical way to earn cash while helping organize titles and media work without being on Netflix’s payroll.
+It's a practical way to earn cash while helping organize titles and media work without being on Netflix's payroll, and a task-earning app can fill the gaps between these gigs with quick microtasks.

 How to start: